steverobbins/blog.steverobbins.com/_posts/2014-09-09-visitor-analytics.md

 ---
 {% include JB/setup %}

-On occation, when a new client signs, I need to get an idea of how much traffic their site gets and what sort of hosting setup would be required to host their site.
+On occation, when a new client signs, I need to get an idea of how much traffic their site gets and what sort of hosting setup would be required for their site.

 A quick and easy way is to query the log tables for visitor hits.
 Here are a few MySQL queries I've used